 Ultimately, though, July 14 managed to win out.
 After all, the date marks not one but two very important anniversaries: 1789’s attack on the Bastille and 1790’s peaceful, unifying Festival of the Federation.
 So by choosing July 14, the senate invited all citizens to decide for themselves which of these events they’d rather celebrate.
 As Senator Henri Martell argued, anyone who had reservations about the first July 14 could still embrace the second.
 Personally, he revered the latter.
 In his own words, July 14, 1790 was “the most beautiful day in the history of France, possibly in the history of mankind.
 It was on that day that national unity was finally accomplished.”

 This beloved Paris tradition dates all the way back to 1880.
-In its first 38 years, the parade’s route varied wildly, but since 1918, the procession has more or less consistently marched down the Champs-Elysées, the most famous avenue in France.
-Those who watch the event in person are always in for a real spectacle—2015’s parade boasted some 31 helicopters, 55 planes, 208 military vehicles, and 3501 soldiers.
+In its first 38 years, the parade’s route varied wildly, but since 1918, the procession has more or less consistently marched down the Champs-Elysées, the most famous avenue in Paris.
+Those who watch the event in person are always in for a real spectacle—the 2019 parade boasted some 39 helicopters, 69 planes, and 4000 soldiers.
 It’s also fairly common to see troops from other nations marching alongside their French counterparts.
-Two years ago, for example, 150 Mexican soldiers came to Paris and participated.
+In 2015, for example, 150 Mexican soldiers came to Paris and participated.

-NASA won’t be forgetting July 14, 2000 anytime soon.
+NASA won’t be forgetting July 14, 2000, anytime soon.
 On that particular day, one of the largest solar storms in recent memory caught scientists off guard.
-An explosion caused by twisted magnetic fields sent a flurry of particles racing toward our home planet.
+An explosion caused by twisted magnetic fields sent a flurry of particles racing toward Earth.
 These created some gorgeous aurora light shows that were visible as far south as El Paso, Texas.
 Unfortunately, the particles also caused a few radio blackouts and short-circuited some satellites.
 Astronomers now refer to this incident as “The Bastille Day Event.”